craigar-amazon/kmslab1/CMK-Rotation.md

 * Upload `$MY_SAMPLE_OBJECT2` into `$MY_ENCRYPTED_BUCKET`, accepting the default encryption option (labelled None) - which is AWS-KMS with `$CMK_ALIAS_ARN`.
 * Confirm that upload is successful

-# Confirm that objects encrypted prior to CMK rotation remain accessible
+# Task 8: Confirm that objects encrypted prior to CMK rotation remain accessible

 ## Steps
 * Login to Application Account `$CMK_USER_ACCOUNT1` as `$CMK_USER_ROLE1`